lizzy596/Node_Server_Deconstructed/README.md

     The value the promise resolves with is always an actual successful value.
     There's no .then() handler that does nothing useful.

+**Errors vs Exceptions**

+Two main types of Errors:

+    1. Compile-time errors: These occur when the code is being compiled.
+Examples:
+        Syntax errors: Mistakes in the code's structure, such as missing semicolons, incorrect brackets, or misspelled keywords.
+        Type errors: Mismatched data types or misuse of types, often caught by statically typed languages like Java or C++.

+    2. Runtime errors: These occur during the execution of the program.
+Examples:
+        Logic errors: The program compiles and runs but produces incorrect results due to flawed logic.
+        Runtime exceptions: These are a subset of runtime errors that are usually more severe, such as division by zero, null pointer dereferences, or array index out of bounds.

+            a.
+Exceptions

+                **Exceptions are a specific type of runtime error** that can be anticipated and managed within the code.
+Exceptions are used to handle error conditions gracefully and prevent the program from crashing.
+The key characteristics of exceptions include:  Exception handling: Languages provide constructs (try, catch, finally) to catch and manage exceptions, allowing the program to continue running or shut down gracefully.

+                 Types of exceptions: Exceptions can be built-in (e.g., NullPointerException in Java, IndexError in Python) or user-defined (custom exceptions created by developers for specific error conditions).
+                Propagation: Exceptions can propagate up the call stack if not caught, potentially leading to higher-level error handling or termination of the program.

+Language-specific Differences

+Different programming languages handle errors and exceptions in various ways:

+    Java: Provides robust exception handling with checked (must be declared and handled) and unchecked (runtime) exceptions.
+Errors in Java are usually more severe and not meant to be caught (e.g., OutOfMemoryError).

+    Python: Uses exceptions extensively for error handling.
+Almost all errors in Python are exceptions (try and except blocks are used to handle them).
+Python does not differentiate between checked and unchecked exceptions.

+    C++: Supports exceptions but also allows traditional error handling via return codes.
+Exceptions in C++ are not as frequently used as in Java or Python.

+    JavaScript: Uses try-catch for exception handling.
+JavaScript errors can be objects derived from the Error class (e.g., TypeError, ReferenceError).

+    Go: Does not use exceptions but prefers error return values, which must be explicitly checked by the programmer.
+This approach promotes handling errors where they occur rather than propagating exceptions.